fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Circulating Supply**: this term refers to the number of cryptocurrency coins or tokens that are publicly available and circulating in a specific market.
 The circulating supply of a cryptocurrency can increase or decrease over time.

-* **CLI**: A command-line interface (CLI) is a text-based user interface (UI) used to run programs, manage computer files and interact with the computer.
-CLIs accept as input commands that are entered by keyboard; the commands invoked at the command prompt are then run by the computer.

 * **Cold wallet**: a physical storage device used to store cryptocurrencies offline (e.g. a flash drive, hard disk).

 * **Collateral**: a collateral is something of value given as a guarantee to obtain something else.
 For instance, a borrower may offer their car as a collateral to a lender when taking out a loan.
 The vehicle acts as a safeguard or warranty in case the borrower fails to pay their debts.
 Usually, collateralized loans present much lower interest rates when compared to non-collateralized ones.
 Collateral can come in different forms.
 Some of the most common types include mortgage collaterals, invoice financing and margin trading collaterals.